The Mews Blog > Rethinking spaces with Mews: co-working, meetings and events

 When it comes to events, a little more organization may be required.
 But the return on investment usually makes it more than worth it.
 Choose events that fit the space and make sense for your brand.
 There are plenty of success stories of properties thinking outside the box and providing memorable experiences for guests and customers.

 Hotel2Stay created a small cinema room complete with popcorn machine and a projector that could be booked by guests or non-guests.
-The Student Hotel had pop-up barbers come to visit, as well as permanent media studios that can be rented out.
+The Social Hub had pop-up barbers come to visit, as well as permanent media studios that can be rented out.
 Weddings, of course, are a big money spinner.
 Just think about what suits your brand and what would attract a wide enough audience to make it worthwhile.

 If you have rooftop space, making it bookable for private events and parties is a no brainer.
 They’re more profitable than a normal night of service and easier to prepare for as you know exactly how many people are coming and what you need to provide.